GetStream/stream-django/README.md

 ####Activity extra data

-Most of the times you will need to store more data than just actor,verb,object fields; to do that you need to implement the extra_activity_data method in your Activity model.
+Often you'll want to store more data than just the basic fields.
+You achieve this by implementing the extra_activity_data method in the model.

 NOTE: you should only return data that json.dumps can handle (datetime instances are supported too).

 ```